AbsoluteStratos/VRC_Graffiti/README.md

 | Does this work in any VRC world on any object?

 *Generally* speaking yes, but not transparent objects.
 Anything that with a opaque materials should work fine.
-This will just not work in some worlds though.
+This is also completely not functional in some worlds though.
 If you're on a popular world where it doesnt work, drop a comment on the [open issue](https://github.com/AbsoluteStratos/VRC_Graffiti/issues/1) with the world name.

 | Why does it make my avatar poor?
 Is there a way to get around this?